 1. Could there be more in the area?

-Preliminary examinations indicate that it was probably a older adolescent or small adult.
+Preliminary examinations of the Thornton Triceratops indicate that it was probably a older adolescent or small adult.
 When triceratops become adults their horns straighten out more and this triceratops horns are beginning to straighten out.

 |The bones in orange were the ones that were already removed from the site|